Aaron98990/ways-of-the-game/excessive-force.md

 A slide tackle with a secondary kicking motion (rather than pulling out) combines two powerful forces and can easily be a recipe for excessive force.
 - [Serious Foul Play 1](https://youtu.be/8kmliIasCfQ?feature=shared&t=784), [Serious Foul Play 2](https://youtu.be/TlcNLwZPukg?feature=shared&t=590), [Serious Foul Play 3](https://youtu.be/Ot9rRprQQ6I?feature=shared&t=533)

-A slide tackle with high intensity that is two-footed (with or without contact).
+A slide tackle with high intensity that is two-footed (with or without contact) or a slide tackle where the first contact is at the opponent's leg rather than the ground.
 - [Serious Foul Play 1](https://www.youtube.com/watch?v=pR8DROokqqM&ab_channel=gameagain1)

 When the ball is on the ground and not bouncing and a player gets kicked or tackled above the ankle with excessive force it's violent conduct